Korf74/Peerster/README.md

 For now, there is a bug for which it won't work for too big files but it works well for smaller files.

+## Third Homework

+Due to lack of time, I was only able to implement the first part of the homework.
+This means you can search for files using the *-keywords* option, which will return the metahash and the nodes that have the chunks.
+You can then download the file using *-request* and *-file* without *-dest*